-- Separate carriages available for women and children with extra space for bags and prams, and for VIP Gold Class travellers.
+- Separate carriage available for women and children with extra space for bags and prams, and for VIP Gold Class travellers.
 Each train is 5 cars or cabins, of which one is divided in two - half for women and children, the other half for Gold Class travellers.

-- Gold Class carriages will have carpet and leather seats, and a nice view out of the front of the train - the first carriage in each train will be Gold Class (which makes it the last carriage in the opposite direction, and cattle class will get the view out the front).
+- Gold Class carriages will have carpet and leather seats, and a nice view out of the front or rear of the train depending on travel direction - the first carriage in each train will be Gold Class (which makes it the last carriage in the opposite direction, and cattle class will get the view out the front).

 - Special Needs passengers will be catered for with wheelchair access and reserved spaces for wheelchairs.